telus/tds-community/guide/CommunityBacklog.md

 Potential output from this step, if applicable, may include:

+Code output:

-- (Code) A pull request featuring new enhancements to components, fixes to components, net-new components, or documentation
+- A pull request featuring new enhancements to components, fixes to components, net-new components, or documentation
 - Code-related work should follow the acceptance criteria outlined in the user story

+Designer output

-- (Design) A component for Sketch
+- (Design) A new or enhanced component added to Invision DSM's \_tds_community library under the 'Not coded' section

-**Step 2 of 2: Review (for pull requests)**
+##### Step 2 of 2: Review (for pull requests)

 For pull requests, a DPA developer assigns themselves or a delegate to the GitHub pull request and issue tickets.